SethWM96/job-board-web-app/README.md

 # Job Web Board App
 ## Overview
 The Job Web Board App is a versatile application designed to fetch job data from the Adzuna API and store it efficiently in a MongoDB database.
 MongoDB, a NoSQL database tool, has been chosen to offer flexibility in integrating multiple APIs over time.
 The application incorporates a robust data analysis component that employs Pandas for data cleaning and salary analysis.
+Pandas is chosen as it is a powerful tool that allows you to manipulate data as you please and offers many methods to analyze the data.

 ## Features
 ### Data Fetching: Utilizes the Adzuna API to fetch job data for storage.